mike182uk/paypal-ipn-listener/README.md

 #####Data Source

 By default the data in the ``$_POST`` array will be used to verify the IPN.
 In some situations you may not have access to ``$_POST`` (some frameworks unset this and use custom accessors).
-To get around this you can pass an array of data to the constructor of the request component
+To get around this you can pass an array of data to the constructor of the request component:

 ```php
 <?php